xpepper/poker-hands-kata/README.md

 ### TODO

-* Write an AT that accept an input like `Black: 2H 4D  White: 2C 5H`
-  and prints the outcome of the match as a string like `White wins. - with high card`

-  * Print the GameResult
-  * CardParserTest
-    - add support to more values and suites?
-  * Should we add a validation when creating a Card (null values and suites should not be allowed) ?
-  * Make sure you cannot create invalid Cards.

 * Rename `PokerHand` in `Hand`.

 * Improve the Player tests: maybe using a builder would help in improving the readability of the test